What support do drama students need to thrive?

 • Make assessment transparent and feedback usable: publish criteria and exemplars; calibrate marking; set and monitor feedback SLAs that fit rehearsal cycles.

-• Stabilise operations: maintain a single source of truth for timetabling and course communications with named ownership and concise “what changed and why” updates.
+• Stabilise operations: maintain a single source of truth for timetabling and course communications in drama, with named ownership and concise "what changed and why" updates.

-• Enhance access: subsidise or lend essential kit, clarify optional costs, and signpost financial support early.
+• Enhance access: subsidise or lend essential kit, clarify optional costs, and signpost financial support early so students can plan.

-• Support wellbeing: guarantee rapid triage, proactive follow‑up, and discipline‑aware counselling; equip staff to spot and respond to concerns.
+• Support wellbeing: guarantee rapid triage, proactive follow-up, and discipline-aware counselling; equip staff to spot and respond to concerns early.

 How Student Voice Analytics helps you

-Student Voice Analytics tracks student support and drama themes over time, with drill‑downs from provider to school, programme and cohort.
-You can compare like‑for‑like across subject areas and demographics (age, disability, mode) to see whether interventions shift sentiment where it matters.
-The platform surfaces operational pain points (e.g., timetabling, communications) alongside assessment issues (e.g., marking criteria, feedback), and generates concise, anonymised summaries you can share with programme teams, boards, and external stakeholders without extra analysis.
+Student Voice Analytics tracks student support and drama themes over time, with drill-downs from provider to school, programme, and cohort.
+You can compare like-for-like across subject areas and demographics, including age, disability, and mode, to see whether interventions shift sentiment where it matters.
+The platform surfaces operational pain points, such as timetabling and communications, alongside assessment issues, such as marking criteria and feedback, and generates concise, anonymised summaries you can share with programme teams, boards, and external stakeholders without extra analysis.
+Explore Student Voice Analytics to see which support issues are shaping the drama student experience in your institution.

 Request a walkthrough